waldo-irc/ArmPi/README.md

 2. Move ARM folder from the repo to your Desktop and CD to Desktop
 3. Move the .img file to the ARM folder.
 4. bash startarm.sh

+-- Ports open in QEMU redirection are 2222 for ssh, 80 and 443 for web, and 8088 for the web shell.
+If any of these ports are in use on the host machine you wont be able to access the ArmPI.

 ## Screenshots